lislis/workshop-rust-games/README.md

 - `Cargo.lock and Cargo.toml` are present in a typical Rust project as a place to declare depdendencies and persist their version management.
 - `resources` is where we'll store our games' assets, be it **fonts, images, audio**, and others.

+## Dependencies

+Next, let's take a look at the dependencies the project comes with: